 The bottom line of this review is that while Noom is an effective weight loss program, it is not necessarily a personalized nutrition app.
 As pointed out in a number of reviews, many of the “customized” features are generic.
-For individuals with underlying or chronic health conditions, it is recommended to pursue a more personalized treatment approach.
+For individuals with underlying or chronic health conditions, a more personalized treatment approach is recommended.

 Furthermore, while Noom is an excellent way to build healthy habits, it is only effective for a subset of people.
-For individuals who are not looking to lose weight, the app may not be necessary.
+The app may not be necessary for individuals who are not looking to lose weight.
 Lastly, for individuals who are genetically predisposed to conditions that are aggravated by extreme caloric restriction, this app may not be helpful.

 Noom does not offer personalized nutrition advice based on health and medical history.

-Noom and WW are both subscription based food tracking programs that claim to help you lose weight and feel good.
+Noom and WW are both subscription-based food-tracking programs that claim to help you lose weight and feel good.
 The best plan for each individual largely depends on personal goals and motivations.
-While both plans make use of smartphones and other technologies to help you keep track of calories, WW is focused on community building while Noom places more emphasis on individual habit building.
+While both plans make use of smartphones and other technologies to help you keep track of calories, WW is focused on community building, whereas Noom places more emphasis on individual habit building.